 The impact of this report and subsequent actions by government were critical in overcoming tobacco's widespread acceptance and public use.
-By 1968, 78 percent of the American population believed cigarette smoking led to cancer, which was a huge difference from the 44 percent who believed the same in 1958 (U.S. National Library of Medicine, 1993).
+By 1968, 78 percent of the American population believed cigarette smoking led to cancer (in 1958 this number was only at 44 percent) (U.S. National Library of Medicine, 1993).